 Zhipeng graduated in 2022 from Imperial College London with a MEng in Materials Science and Engineering.
 For her master’s research project, she worked to develop chitosan-based scaffolds for applications in wound healing.
 In this time, she gained experience in techniques such as biomaterials characterisation and electrospinning.
 Zhipeng joined the Armstrong Group in October 2022 as a PhD student through the Chinese Scholarship Council – University of Bristol scheme.
-She is working in collaboration with local clinicians to develop a new class of regenerative biomaterials for non-union fracture repair.
+She is working in collaboration with local clinicians to develop a new class of regenerative biomaterials for wound healing applications.

 Norah-Jane holds a BSc. in Pharmacology from University College Dublin and a dual International Master’s Degree in Innovative Medicine from the University of Groningen and Uppsala University.
 She conducted her Master’s thesis project in the Ingber Lab at the Wyss Institute, Harvard University, where she focused on novel target discovery at the blood-brain barrier.
 She joined the Armstrong Group as a PhD candidate in October 2022, and is working to assemble an in vitro model of the blood-brain barrier using advanced bioprinting technologies, a collaborative project with Dr Liliang Ouyang at Tsinghua University, Beijing.